Peggy Parfenoff, President

 Donna Sadlicki, Director of Operations & IT

 Donna has been with WorldChicago since 1998.
-In addition to bookkeeping and technology Donna is also program coordinator for Community Connections and Open World Leadership programs.
+In addition to bookkeeping and technology Donna also coordinates the Community Connections and Open World Leadership programs.
 Before coming to WorldChicago, Donna was the Artistic Director of The Opera Factory in Chicago.
 Her passion for WorldChicago’s mission of citizen diplomacy has led her to travel extensively to international destinations such as Jordan, Israel, Georgia, Abu Dhabi, Dubai, and Turkey to name a few.
 As a classically-trained singer she performed for the International Committee for Artists for Peace for honoree Carlos Santana.
 Donna majored in Music Performance at Eastern Illinois University.

 Brian joined the WorldChicago in 2016 where he develops U.S. Department of State youth and professional exchange programming.
 In this role, Brian works closely with volunteers, hosts and students to ensure visitors experience the best of Chicago.
 Prior to joining the WorldChicago team, Brian taught English in Hokkaido, Japan, advised international students on the admission process at Brandeis University and most recently, interned for the Department of State’s International Visitor Leadership Program, one of WorldChicago’s flagship programs.
 In a volunteer role, Brian also served as the President of the New England JET Alumni Association (NEJETAA) where he oversaw the Boston Chapter of a 65,000 alumni network.
 Brian developed his passion for intercultural exchange while living in an international dorm while studying abroad in Copenhagen, Denmark.
 He believes that public diplomacy is a powerful tool for fostering mutual understanding and cooperation across communities and cultures.
 He has a M.A. in Public Administration and M.A. in International Education Management from the Middlebury Institute of International Studies in Monterey and a B.A. in English from Wheaton College (Massachusetts).